 - Power – Added Fixed Odds, Wendigo GL3, Legend of Acrius, and Swarm of the Raven.
 Removed Play of the Game, Edge Transit, Through Fire and Flood, and Bad Omens.

 - Kinetic – Added The Mountaintop and Threat Level.
 Removed Bygones and Thorn.

 - Energy – Added Fighting Lion, Loaded QUestion, CALUS Mini-Tool, and Subtle Calamity.
 Removed Nation of Beasts, Trust, Hard Light, and Misfit.

 - Power – Added Play of the Game, Edge Transit, Through Fire and Blood, and Bane of Sorrows.
 Removed The Wardcliff Coil, Tractor Cannon, Whisper of the Worm, and Avalanche.

 - Energy – Added Telesto, Hard Light, Misfit.
 Removed The Ringing Nail, Luna’s Howl, and Prometheus Lens.

 - Power – Added Bad Omens.
 Removed The Prospector.

-And that’s that four our guide to the best PvE weapons in Destiny 2!
+And that’s that for our guide to the best PVE weapons in Destiny 2!
 Thanks for taking the time to check it out.
 We wish all of you trigger happy Guardians out there the best of luck in mowing down the forces of darkness.